Zenfeuer/Weird-Javascript/README.md

 # Weird-Javascript
-Documenting weird parts of javascript thanks to the course: https://www.udemy.com/understand-javascript/
+Documenting weird parts of Javascript thanks to the course: https://www.udemy.com/understand-javascript/